-- 1. Lift the autofloat switch test button to turn On the bilge pump. - If the pump does not turn On, check the fuse on the fuse block or the push-to-reset circuit breaker. - If the fuse or circuit breaker is good, but the switch still does not work, it may mean the switch is bad or, the battery is dead. - 2.
+- 1. Lift the autofloat switch test button to turn On the bilge pump. - If the pump does not turn On, check the push-to-reset circuit breaker. - If the circuit breaker is good, but the switch still does not work, it may mean the switch is bad, or the battery is dead. - 2.
 After testing, push the test button all the way down to reset auto mode.